 Obtaining a Bachelor’s Degree

 Graduating from a college or university with a bachelor’s degree is generally considered a prerequisite for admission to medical schools.
 While some students focus on a pre-medical curriculum in college, others major in a variety of other subjects.
 As long as certain prerequisites are met, medical schools usually are open to considering students with any educational background.
-Prerequisites include completion of specific math, science and humanities courses and completion of a bachelor’s degree program with a certain GPA.
+Prerequisites include completion of specific maths, science and humanities courses and completion of a bachelor’s degree program with a certain GPA.

 Attending Medical School

 Homeopathic doctors have varying backgrounds.
-Some are medical doctors while others are naturopaths, doctors of osteopathy or chiropractors.
+Some are medical doctors like Dr Stavy, while others are naturopaths, doctors of osteopathy or chiropractors.
 Schooling usually takes a minimum of four years to complete.
 However, many MD programs end up lasting eight years with the residency and/or internship requirements.
 Naturopathic medicine programs contain much of the same curricula as medical schools, with the inclusion of alternative medical practices, such as homeopathy.

-What does a functional doctor do?
+What does a functional medicine doctor do?

-The most important emphasis is placed on primary prevention of disease (before the disease process has begun).
+The most important emphasis is placed on the primary prevention of disease (before the disease process has begun).
 There is much wisdom in the old adage “an ounce of prevention is worth a pound of cure”.
 Once a disease process has started, a determination is made as to which core clinical function is imbalanced and responsible for causing it.
 Most functional imbalances can be addressed, some substantially improved (treated) and others completely returned to optimal function (healed).
 Rebalancing core clinical functions always has a significant positive impact on the health of the patient.
 A large toolbox of available interventions are evaluated and a customized treatment plan is applied for maximal impact on the underlying functionality.

 Functional medicine expands the physician’s toolbox beyond pharmaceuticals and surgery.
 It also includes botanicals, supplements, therapeutic diets, exercise plans, functional neuro-rehabilitation, detoxification programs, stress management techniques and much more.